purpleposeidon/1/README.md

 The goal of this line of questioning is to pursue a userspace-only solution: if you're going to change the kernel, the results ought to be worthwhile.
 If it's not directly targeting `1`, it's probably not sound, and `1` requires soundness.

+In any case, I don't know what that would be.

 ## Why not store a second pair of pipes in an environment variable?
 Couple problems with this.